top of page

 Small-group gym games provide a supportive environment that allows for more player-to-player interactions than traditional games.
 They also give players more opportunities to be successful and feel like valuable members of the group.
 These games challenge students but tend to be less competitive and therefore can reduce stress levels and create a more positive social atmosphere in the class.
 When students feel less anxious about their performance (as they might in larger groups), they are more likely to be engaged in fun game and better able to perform the desired skills in a game-like scenario.

-In addition, the highlighted PE games in this blog article can directly correlate with SHAPE America Standard 2 which states: The physically literate individual applies knowledge of concepts, principles, strategies and tactics related to movement and performance..* Small group games in PE assist students meet these expectations as well as others that may be determined by a district or state.
+In addition, the highlighted PE games in this blog article can directly correlate with SHAPE America Standard 2 which states: Applies knowledge related to movement and fitness concepts.
+Small group games in PE assist students meet these expectations as well as others that may be determined by a district or state.

 SHAPE America Standard 3 Visual